systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 ## Why not simply rely on the EFI boot menu logic?

-The EFI specification provides a boot options logic that can offer similar functionality.
+EFI is not ubiquitous, especially not in embedded or more dependable systems.
+Though, if you have an EFI system, it provides a boot options logic that can offer similar functionality.
 Here's why we think that it is not enough for our uses:

 * The various EFI implementations implement the boot order/boot item logic to different levels.
 Some firmware implementations do not offer a boot menu at all and instead unconditionally follow the EFI boot order, booting the first item that is working.
 * If the firmware setup is used to reset all data usually all EFI boot entries are lost, making the system entirely unbootable, as the firmware setups generally do not offer a UI to define additional boot items.
 By placing the menu item information on disk, it is always available, regardless if the BIOS setup data is lost.